sugarypumpkin822/sugarypumpkin822/README.md

 Want to join forces on this someday?
 Hit me up — I’m building this one step at a time.

-🤔 Question I’m Asking: Is Using AI Cheating?
+# 🤔 Question I’m Asking: Is Using AI Cheating?
 I sometimes use AI tools to:

 Help generate or analyze file structures

-Debug tricky parts of my code

-Learn syntax and concepts

-Accelerate my learning process

-But is that cheating?

-💬 My answer: No. Using AI isn’t cheating — it’s learning smarter.
-It’s like asking a super-intelligent teacher for help, and there’s nothing wrong with that — as long as you’re learning and not just copying blindly.

 Still, I’d love to hear your thoughts on this.
 Let’s start a conversation!